Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Stabilized Sparse Multi-Scale Algorithm

-We point out that in general the stabilized iteration scheme \emph{with truncation} might not converge.
-An illustration is given in Example \ref{exp:TruncationNonConvergence}.
-However, as we can infer from \thref{thm:RestrictionSimple}, if one regularly performs an absorption iteration before $\|\iterl{\uRel}\|_\infty \cdot \|\iterl{\vRel}\|_\infty$ becomes too large, the potential oscillations in the primal iterates and primal and dual functionals are numerically negligible.
+In general the stabilized iteration scheme \emph{with truncation} might not converge.
+However, by Proposition \ref{prop:RestrictionSimple}, if one regularly performs an absorption iteration before $\|\iterl{\uRel}\|_\infty \cdot \|\iterl{\vRel}\|_\infty$ becomes too large, the potential oscillations in the primal iterates and primal and dual functionals are numerically negligible.